opensourcedoc/ccwarn/README.md

 `ccwarn`, aka *C* and *C*++ *Warn*ings, tests C or C++ source against both GCC and Clang automatically.

-## Warning

-`ccwarn` checks target source by compiling and executing it.
-Hence, DON'T USE `ccwarn` to test UNTRUSTED source.

 ## Why `ccwarn`?

 Both GCC and Clang are popular C and C++ compilers among Unix or Unix-like systems.
 They can optionally emit non-erroneous warning messages during compilations.
 Programmers should try their best to reduce those warnings for better code quality.